U.S. declares monkeypox outbreak a public health emergency

 Over the last decade, nationwide emergency declarations like this have previously been made only for the COVID-19 pandemic, the opioid crisis, and the Zika virus outbreak in 2017.

-As it did for COVID-19, the move by Becerra to declare an emergency could unlock a broad swath of flexibilities in funding and regulations to respond to the spread of monkeypox.
+As it did for COVID-19, official said the move by Becerra to declare an emergency could unlock a broad swath of flexibilities in funding and regulations to respond to the spread of monkeypox.

+The public health emergency declaration could pave the way for the CDC to deploy more staff to respond to the outbreak, officials said, as well as to compel hospitals to share more data to track monkeypox patients.
+It could also help clear the way for resources to scale up vaccinations.

+Since last week, the administration says it has distributed another 266,000 doses of the Jynneos monkeypox vaccine to states and territories that have ordered doses.
+Another 150,000 doses initially slated for delivery from vaccine maker Bavarian Nordic in October have been moved up to September.

-A related determination would open the door for the Food and Drug Administration to grant emergency use authorizations that could ease access to treatments and vaccines for the monkeypox outbreak.
+Federal health officials also told reporters that they were weighing a separate move that would allow the Food and Drug Administration emergency use authorizations that could ease access to treatments and vaccines for the monkeypox outbreak.

-For example, a spokesperson for Becerra's department confirmed to CBS News earlier this month that it was working to see if millions of previously stockpiled — and now expired — doses of the Jynneos monkeypox vaccine might be able to be deployed under an emergency use authorization.

-Samples of the expired doses have been sent back to the manufacturer Bavarian Nordic for testing, though the spokesperson said it was "highly unlikely that these doses remain viable."
+One such authorization, first floated by a National Institutes of Health official earlier this week at a meeting with the World Health Organization, could allow for vaccinators to quintuple their supply by injecting smaller "intradermal" doses into the skin, instead of the "subcutaneous" method currently approved for Jynneos.

+"We're feeling very good about the intradermal approach and probably, within the next few days, short period of time, we'll make a final decision about it," said FDA Commissioner Dr. Robert Califf.

 Officials have said for weeks that they were mulling the move as the number of cases have swelled and demand for shots has far exceeded supply around the country.